 - The authors would be most likely to agree about which of the following?

-Strategies for Success on the Reading Comprehension Section of the LSAT
+Strategies for Success On Reading Comprehension

-- Read each passage carefully
+- Read each passage carefully.

 - Take note of contrasting points of view and be sure not to mix them up.